Wymondham: Middle Ages

 By 1086, Wymondham had 376 households (giving an estimated total population of 1,880), which put it among the top 20 per cent of settlements recorded in Domesday.
 The land was held by two feudal Lords: William the Conqueror and William de Warenne.

-The Saxon church made way for a new priory in 1107, which evolved over the centuries into the Wymondham Abbey seen today.
+The Saxon church made way for a new Norman priory in 1107, its church shared between the monks and the townspeople.
+This evolved over the centuries into the Wymondham Abbey seen today.

 Earthworks at Moot Hill are probably a medieval ring-work dating between 1088 and 1139.
 It is on the Historic England's Heritage at Risk register.

 The first market charter came from King John in 1204, although an earlier market was probably held.
 The charter was renewed by Henry VI in 1440 and a weekly market is still held on Fridays.

 Early modern period

-Wymondham Abbey was dissolved in 1538.
-Elisha Ferrers, the last Abbot, became Vicar of Wymondham, and the remaining church buildings remained in use as the parish church.
+Wymondham Abbey was dissolved in 1538 and the domestic buildings and monastic half of the church were gradually demolished.
+Loye Ferrers, the last Abbot, became Vicar when the post fell vacant, and the remaining church buildings continued in use as the parish church.

 Robert Kett led a rebellion in 1549 of peasants and small farmers against enclosure of common land.
 His force of scarcely armed men held the city of Norwich for six weeks until defeated by the King's forces.
-He was hanged at Norwich Castle.
+He was hanged at Norwich Castle and his brother William was hanged from the church west tower.
 Kett's Oak, ostensibly the rallying point of the rebellion, can be seen on the B1172 road between Wymondham and Hethersett, part of an earlier main road to London.